Kali Linux Terminal Tutorial for Beginners

 Making a test Directory like:

-* See how ‘mkdir‘ is an Abbreviation of ‘making directory‘ *
+* See here again how ‘mkdir‘ is an Abbreviation for ‘Make Directory‘ *

 How you should have already understood, $HOME and ‘~‘ are both synonymous of your’s Home Folder.

 And the Home Directory is where your’s User Contents are Stored by Default.

 Moreover, to enhance your Memorization and Fun I rightly Use some Metaphoric term.
 So here you can Immagine a directory like a Room into your Home :)

 Finally, use the ‘touch‘ Command to Make a New Empty File:

 And how you could already have perceived I Make Use Here of the following Mnemonic Linking:

 - File -> Thing

 And so in the Previous Command to an ‘Empty File’ corresponds an ‘Empty Thing’ like a ‘box’ ;)